-2 If your MicroVAX II has not run operating system software previously, your fixed disk(s) might not be formatted.
-You must format the fixed disk(s) before installing the VMS operating system.
-For instructions on formatting fixed disks, see the owner's manual for your computer.
+- 1 If your system consists of more than one fixed disk, decide which one you want to be the system disk. - 2 If your VAXstation 2000 or MicroVAX 2000 has not run operating system software previously, the fixed disk(s) might not be formatted.
+You must format the fixed disk(s) before you begin the installation.
+For instructions on formatting fixed disks, refer to the hardware manual for your system.

-CAUTION: Do not format a disk after the installation; if you do, you will erase the contents of the disk.
+CAUTION: Do not format a disk after the installation, or you will erase the contents of the disk.

-3 To boot standalone BACKUP, go to Section 6.4.
+3 To boot standalone BACKUP, go to Section 5.4.

-6.4 Booting Standalone BACKUP
+5.4 Booting Standalone BACKUP

-This section describes the procedure for booting standalone BACKUP.
-Standalone BACKUP lets you transfer the VMS required save set from the distribution floppy diskettes to your system disk.
-You need the floppy diskette from the VMS distribution kit that is labeled as follows:
+This section describes the steps for booting standalone BACKUP.
+Standalone BACKUP lets you transfer the VMS required save set from the distribution diskettes to your system disk.
+You need the RX33 diskette from the VMS distribution kit that is labeled as follows:

-Paper Label Volume Label VAX/VMS V5.0 RX33 S/A BKUP STANDBACKUP
+Paper Label 1 Volume Label 2 VAX/VMS V5.0 RX33 S/A BKUP STANDBACKUP

-A paper label is a label affixed to a diskette.
+1A paper label is the label affixed to a diskette.